table process cells (selected rows) in columns

 Function Names

-table process cells in columns, table process cells in columns selected rows
+table process cells in columns, table process cells selected rows in columns

 Description